LouisCE/warrior-path/README.md

 I designed Warrior Path with both first-time visitors and returning students in mind.
 It combines accessibility, responsiveness, and clarity with a bold, energetic aesthetic.

 ### Design & Layout
-- **Mobile-First Responsive Design:** This was built with Bootstrap 5’s grid system and media queries for seamless viewing across different sized devices.
+- **Mobile-First Responsive Design:** This was built with Bootstrap’s grid system and media queries for seamless viewing across different sized devices.
 - **Dark Theme with Vibrant Accents:** The sleek dark background contrasts with orange highlights, which I chose over red to create a warm and welcoming tone without being intimidating to new users.
 - **Clean Visual Hierarchy:** Consistent use of typography and colour for clarity and readability across all sections.